 Unfortunately, there is no cure for osteoarthritis, although looking after one’s weight and diet, and engaging in various forms of exercise can slow down and in some cases even reverse the deterioration of the joint.

-Yoga therapy can help increase our flexibility, thereby lubricating joints and increasing their range of movement.
-This reduces the side effects and pain that comes with the tightening of muscles around the arthritic joint.
+Yoga can help increase our flexibility, lubricate the joints and increase their range of movement.
+When used in yoga therapy, the practices will be tailored to the individual and will tend to be gentle.
+Creating more flexibility around the joint reduces the side effects and pain that comes with the tightening of muscles around the arthritic joint.
 Apart from keeping joints mobile, yoga therapy also aims to:

 - Strengthen the muscles to support the joint.